qiyunlab/binarena/README.md

 Highlighting will not affect binning, search, calculation and operations.
 It serves as a visual annotation of contigs to make them noticeable to the user.

+## Contig focusing

+Press the `F` key or click the <span style="background-color: lightgrey">&#9673;</span> button in the corner to **focus** on selected contigs.
+That is, all but these contigs will be hidden, allowing you to concentrate on them.
+When you complete working on these contigs, press `F` again and bring back all other contigs.

 ## Contig summary

 BinaRena displays a summary of properties of the select contigs in real time to let the user see what's included.
 Each row represents a field.
 When the user moves the mouse over a row, a mini control panel will show up.